metacpan/metacpan-cpan-extracted/distros/H/HTTP-Promise/README.md

         say( "Error code; ", $ex->code, " and message: ", $ex->message );
     });

+If you pass a special header name `Content` or `Query`, it will be used to set the query string of the [URI](https://metacpan.org/pod/URI).

+The value can be an hash reference, and [query\_form](https://metacpan.org/pod/URI#query_form) will be called.

+If the value is a string or an object that stringifies, [query](https://metacpan.org/pod/URI#query) will be called to set the value as-is. this option gives you direct control of the query string.

 However, if ["use\_promise"](#use_promise) is set to false, this will return an [HTTP::Promise::Response](https://metacpan.org/pod/HTTP%3A%3APromise%3A%3AResponse) object directly.

 ## head